HeavyGoods.net Help Docs

 image.png

-HeavyGoods also simulates more complex follower combinations such as the following transport of a transformer with side girder bridge and follower (green):
+HeavyGoods also simulates more complex follower combinations such as the transport shown below, carrying a transformer (grey) with side girder bridge (red) and follower (green).
+For details see Boiler bridges and side girder bridges.

 image.png